josephbinoy/FuuBot-web/README.md

 ## Players

-Displays the different player leaderboards (Top 50 Most Picks for now)
+Displays the different player leaderboards (Top 50 Most Picks, Top 10 Unique Pickers and Top 10 Overplayed Pickers)

 ## Profile

 Every player gets their very own profile page that shows relevant stats along with their entire pick history

+## About

+Contains our objectives explanations for various FAQs

+## Commands

+Lists all the player and host commands